viamrobotics/docs/docs/services/slam/cartographer/_index.md

    {{% /alert %}}

-## Create a new map from cloud data
+## Create or update a map from previously captured data

 You can specify a range of **previously captured** LiDAR and optional IMU data to create a map or update an existing map in the cloud.
 You can browse your previously captured data from the **Data** page under the **Point clouds** tab (for LiDAR data) and **Sensors** tab (for IMU data).